nasa-jpl/FlightView/utils/README.md

 	The return values are frames_left which specifies the number of frames left to save in the current operation, and the current backend framerate, fps.

-How to change harware types (proprietary code):
+How to change harware types (proprietary code, not supported anymore):

 	To switch to different type of data link, the following actions must be taken: